mattdavis0351/mongodb-labs/exercises/mongo-shell/intermediate-read.md

 Comparison operators are used in conditions that compare one expression with another, typically containing a boolean return value.

-The MongoDB query language is unique because it uses **comparison Operators** in two different ways:
+The MongoDB query language is unique because it uses **Comparison Operators** in two different ways:
 - Comparison Query Operators
 - Comparison Aggregation Operators